marusinp/assignment-gis/README.md

-**Application description**: Web-based application for demonstrating advanced geospatial queries (result visualisation included).
+**Application description**: Web-based application demonstrating advanced geospatial queries (result visualisation included).

-We focused on queries, that are somehow related to student's everyday life in the big city:
+We focused on queries somehow related to student's everyday life in the big city:

-1. Find all near-by cafés :coffee:️ and/or restaurants :ramen: (based either on current position or position chosen by user itself).
+1. Find all near-by cafés :coffee: and/or restaurants :ramen: (based either on current position or position chosen by user itself).
-2. Find shortest path from dorm to work that includes chosen cafe (because mornings are tough and cocaine illegal.)
+2. Find shortest path from dorm to work that includes chosen cafe (mornings are tough and cocaine illegal :pig_nose: ).
 3. Earthquake heatmap for Italy (part of everyday life in Italy, sorta).

 // other usecases can appear occasionally :bust_in_silhouette: :eyes: